cvick32/ConditionalHistory/README.md

 - Run 5 multi-loop benchmarks on Quic3
   - `python run_benchmarks.py Quic3 multiple --subset=5`

+## run_benchmarks.py Arguments

+- Tool Name
+  - one of {CondHist, Quic3, GSpacer, UnCondHist1, UnCondHist2}
+- Benchmark set
+  - one of {all, single, multiple}
+- Subset of benchmarks
+  - defaults to all
+  - run specified number of benchmarks

 ## Other Branches

 The versions of our tool that introduce unconditional history